otto-torino/django-baton/README.md

 # django-baton

-A cool responsive django admin app based on bootstrap 4-alpha6
+A cool, modern and responsive django admin application, based on bootstrap 4-alpha6

 ![Screenshot](screenshots/index_lg.jpg)

 ## Features

+Tested with django 1.10.5

 This application was written with one concept in mind: overwrite as few django templates as possible.
 Everything is styled through css, and when an help is needed, js is armed.
 It doesn't require any other python package.